In this article, I propose to explain how best to collect a debt. You can find our debt collection services information here.

 - Consider whether the goods can be returned to reduce your loss.

-- Prevention is better than cure.
+- When it comes to debt collection, prevention is better than cure.
 Review your credit terms and credit checks.
 Make sure you get paid for work as you go along so that non-payment will not damage your business.
 Make sure your contract allows you to “down tools” if payments are not maintained.